Where do you get your information?

 Who runs this organization?

 The Polling Place prides itself on being a youth-led organization.
-The Polling Place was founded by five college and high school students: Karsen Wahal, a freshman at Stanford University; Anya Wahal, a junior at Georgetown University; Alicia Wu, a junior at Harvard University, Anuka Upadhye, a junior at George Washington University; and Madhura Shembekar, a senior at BASIS Scottsdale.
-On a national level, The Polling Place is now led by Karsen Wahal, Madhura Shembekar, Jade Wang, and Ethan Ferrara.
-Each state has three regional directors, in charge of managing operations for their respective states and leading teams in charge of research, the website, and social media/outreach.
+The Polling Place was founded by five college and high school students: Karsen Wahal, a sophomore at Stanford University; Anya Wahal, a senior at Georgetown University; Alicia Wu, a senior at Harvard University, Anuka Upadhye, a junior at George Washington University; and Madhura Shembekar, a freshman at Georgetown University.
+On a national level, The Polling Place is now led by a new team of directors, including Karsen Wahal, Jack Day, Catherine Jeon, Lexie Minvielle, Elly Kang, Jade Wang, and Audrey Xu.
+Each state has one to two regional directors, in charge of managing operations for their respective states and leading teams in charge of research, the website, and social media/outreach.

 Detailed information can be found on the Team page.